chinmayakumarbiswal/ScaleExam/README.md

 # ScaleExam

-Online Exam system where you, Manage your classroom.
-Engage your students.
-Safe.
-Simple.
-Free.
+Online Exam system where you manage your classroom, engage your students, Safe, Simple, Free.

 ## Run Locally